Why Study Garden Design with LCGD Australia

 The London College of Garden Design has redefined how garden and landscape design is taught, setting new benchmarks for creative and professional training.
 Founded at the Royal Botanic Gardens, Kew, it is widely regarded as Europe’s leading provider of garden design education.
 Graduates have gone on to win RHS Chelsea Flower Show medals, establish award-winning studios, and design some of the most admired gardens across the UK and beyond.

-That world-class training, combined with Australian design flair and plant expertise, is now available through LCGD Melbourne — taught within the Royal Botanic Gardens in Victoria and accessible online to students across Australia and New Zealand.
+That world-class training, combined with Australian design flair and plant expertise, is now available through LCGD Austalia - taught within the Royal Botanic Gardens in Victoria and accessible online to students across Australia and New Zealand.
 Whether you’re studying from Melbourne, regional Australia, or across the Tasman, you’ll be part of the same connected learning community led by practising designers shaping the landscapes of today.

 Designed to Nurture